COO Jobs at Rush University Medical Center with Visa Sponsorship

 Which visa types does Rush University Medical Center commonly use for COO roles?

 Rush sponsors H-1B visas for specialty occupation roles, including senior operational leadership positions.
-For candidates already in the U.S. on F-1 OPT or a J-1 exchange program, Rush has supported transitions into H-1B status.
+For candidates already in the U.S. on F-1 OPT or a J-1 visa exchange program, Rush has supported transitions into H-1B status.
 For long-term pathways, Rush has used EB-2 and EB-3 immigrant visa categories for permanent residence sponsorship, subject to PERM labor certification through the DOL.

 What qualifications does Rush University Medical Center expect for COO candidates?